jsga/WorldCovr_BI_public/README.md

 - Some rows, like _gender_, have a lot of missing values (61%).
 Can we find information from customers from somewhere else?
 - I did not consider the row _"status"_ in community_payout.
 I should find out more on the meaning of it.
-- Column "date_issued" in customer_policy indicates that Worldcovr receives a payment.
+- Column "date_issued" in customer_policy indicates that Worldcover receives a payment.
 What then means date_priced?
 - What happened in 2018 to gain so many customers at once?
 - Besides the region: is the subregion a relevant factor?